 1 United States

 The name "United States" originated from the Thirteen Colonies' unification to form a single federal entity.
 Originally, these colonies were part of British America and the name "United States of America" was first used in the Declaration of Independence, adopted on July 4, 1776.
 The name signifies the union of individual states operating under a shared federal government.
 It sounds kind of dumb when I think about it.
-It's not really a country name, more of just what we are really.
+It's not really a country name, more of just what we are.
 Any country could name themselves the United something.

-United States aren't really united.
+The United States aren't really united.
 Always arguing about politics, and may I remind you that they had a civil war once?

 2 Central African Republic